Better bounds for matchings in the streaming model: Multipass approximation for matchings

 The proof sketch we gave in the previous subsection works under the assumption that $G$ has a perfect matching.
-The general case turns out to be substantially more involved.
-Interestingly, while the analysis above proceeds by showing that not too much mass will be in the tail $\int_k^\infty b^k(x)dx$, here we find it more convenient to show that substantial mass will be in the head of the distribution, i.e. bound $\int_{0}^k b^k(x)dx$ from below.
+The general case is more involved.
+While the analysis above proceeds by showing that not too much mass will be in the tail $\int_k^\infty b^k(x)dx$, here we find it more convenient to show that substantial mass will be in the head of the distribution, i.e. bound $\int_{0}^k b^k(x)dx$ from below.
 We extend the argument using a careful reweighting of vertices and scaling of levels guided by the structure of the {\em canonical decomposition} of $G$ introduced in \cite{gkk:streaming-soda12}, which we now define.